shadowinkstar/Kaleidoscope/README.md

 ```

 Within the interface you can upload text or select an example file and fill in model and ComfyUI parameters in the collapsible settings panel.
+Once the generation is complete, the results can be viewed in the "Outputs" tab.
+And you can use the easy-to-use "Copy" feature to copy the outputs to your Ren'Py project.

 ## Resume from Failure

-Each run creates a unique **tag** for the output directory (e.g. `example_2024-01-01-12-00-00`).
-If the generation is interrupted or you want to review previous results, enter this tag in the "Restart tag" field of the interface.
-The system will continue from the last progress and show the content in the "View results" tab.
+Each run creates a unique **label** for the output directory (e.g. `example_2024-01-01-12-00-00`).
+If the generation is interrupted or you want to review previous results, enter this label in the "Resume" field of the interface.
+The system will continue from the last progress and show the content in the "Outputs" tab.

 ---